polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 !!!info
     Click [here](https://substrate.stackexchange.com/questions/5067/delegating-and-undelegating-during-the-lock-period-extends-it-for-the-initial-am){target=\_blank} for more information about this edge case.

-## Balance Types on Polkadot-JS
+## Balance Types on Polkadot.js

-The following example displays the different balance types on the Polkadot-JS UI (wallet) for a Kusama account.
+The following example displays the different balance types on the Polkadot.js UI (wallet) for a Kusama account.

 !!!note
     Balance types are the same for a Polkadot account.